 When you hold the Delta Gold Card, you get early boarding in the Main Cabin 1 priority boarding zone.
-So do up to eight other passengers booked on the same reservation.
+This is true not only for the main cardholder but also for up to eight other passengers booked on the same reservation.

 This is the boarding zone that boards immediately after Delta Comfort+ and Sky Priority passengers.